Anabaptism: Moravia, Bohemia and Silesia

 Although Moravian Anabaptism was a transplant from other areas of Europe, Moravia soon became a center for the growing movement, largely because of the greater religious tolerance found there.
 Hans Hut was an early evangelist in the area, with one historian crediting him with baptizing more converts in two years than all the other Anabaptist evangelists put together.
 The coming of Balthasar Hübmaier to Nikolsburg was a definite boost for Anabaptist ideas to the area.
 With the great influx of religious refugees from all over Europe, many variations of Anabaptism appeared in Moravia, with Jarold Zeman documenting at least ten slightly different versions.

-Soon, one-eyed Jacob Wiedemann appeared at Nikolsburg, and began to teach the pacifistic convictions of the Swiss Brethren, on which Hübmaier had been less authoritative.
+Jacob Wiedemann appeared at Nikolsburg and began to teach the pacifistic convictions of the Swiss Brethren, on which Hübmaier had been less authoritative.
 This would lead to a division between the Schwertler (sword-bearing) and the Stäbler (staff-bearing).
 Wiedemann and those with him also promoted the practice of community of goods.
 With orders from the lords of Liechtenstein to leave Nikolsburg, about 200 Stäbler withdrew to Moravia to form a community at Austerlitz.

 Persecution in South Tyrol brought many refugees to Moravia, many of whom formed into communities that practised community of goods.
-Jacob Hutter was instrumental in organizing these into what became known as the Hutterites.
-But others came from Silesia, Switzerland, German lands, and the Low Countries.
+Others came from Silesia, Switzerland, German lands, and the Low Countries.
 With the passing of time and persecution, all the other versions of Anabaptism would die out in Moravia leaving only the Hutterites.
-Even the Hutterites would be dissipated by persecution, with a remnant fleeing to Transylvania, then to the Ukraine, and finally to North America in 1874.
+Even the Hutterites would be dissipated by persecution, with a remnant fleeing to Transylvania, then to Ukraine, and finally to North America in 1874.